 Like many other Australian coffee shops, this Bluestone Lane location in the West Village is bright and comfortable, with healthy food options and well-made espresso drinks.
 As long as you don’t need wifi and are OK being surrounded by Instagram models, this is a very pleasant spot for coffee and a bite.
 The prime Greenwich Ave outdoor seating is a nice bonus.

 The Grey Dog is different things to different people.
 Some use it as a grab and go coffee shop.
-Some people come here for book club and a glass of wine.
-We recommend it as a good utility spot the next time you need a casual meeting place in Manhattan.
+Some come here for book club and a glass of wine.
+We recommend it as a good utility spot the next time you need a casual meeting place in lower Manhattan.
 There are four locations, all of which are relatively quiet, and have wifi and plenty of seating.
 We wouldn’t tell you to go out of your way to eat here, but the food menus are extensive and you can easily use Grey Dog for a working breakfast or lunch.
-You can pull tables together if your group grows, and they don’t tend to give the barista death stare if you to stay longer than an hour.
+You can pull a few tables together if your group grows, and they don’t tend to give the barista death stare if you stay longer than an hour.

-Whether it’s because you’re fantasizing about the secret dark sides of the people who live in West Village brownstones or because the entrance can be tough to spot, you could walk by Grounded a hundred times before realizing that there’s a large coffee shop inside.
+Whether it’s because you’re fantasizing about the secret dark sides of the people who live in West Village brownstones or because the entrance can be tough to spot, you could walk by Grounded a hundred times before realizing there’s a large coffee shop inside.
 Besides a couple leather couches, there are a lot of small tables that are rarely all taken.
 This is a good option for a last-minute casual meeting in the West Village.